 Whenever you are late for class, you must have an admission slip.
 The classroom teacher determines lateness.
-If you are late and do not have an admission slip, you may receive a misconduct card or a detention.
+If you are late and do not have an admission slip, progressive school discipline according to the Code of Conduct will be applied.

-CLASS CUTS
+CLASS ATTENDANCE